Roleplay-Utilities/FiveM-ScriptsDirectory/RealismRPFramework/readme.md

 If you get the dev version it still has a version check (if it works) if it tells you it's outdated and you see no new release in the releases tab do not panic .
 If you get the stable version it has a version check (if it works) if it tells you its outdated check the releses tab!(We also mention new releases and upload them to your portal if you have an account)
 **ONLY EVER UPDATE IF THERE IS A NEW RELEASE IN THE RELEASES TAB!**
+Launch date is around 2022 - 2023 (Probably Feburary or so of 2022)